min2ha/ukwa-site/content/target/47449/index.en.md

   "start_date": "2016-11-29T09:00:00Z"
 }

-# DURESS (Diversity of Upland Rivers for Ecosystem Service Sustainability)

 DURESS (Diversity of Upland Rivers for Ecosystem Service Sustainability) is £3M NERC consortium project led by Cardiff University exploring the biodiversity, function and value in upland Welsh rivers.